Burnedduk3/MoonShotBackend/README.md

     <li>updatedAt</li>
     <li>createAt</li>
 </ul>
-red Marked fields are necessary at any query to create a user
+* Marked fields are necessary at any query to create a user
 <h3>&nbsp; &nbsp; &nbsp; Relations</h3>
 <ul>
     <li>role: A many to one relation, it gives the role to the corresponding user, 3 kinds: admin, business, user</li>